ELIXIR-IIB-training/docker-advanced-course/slides/1-1-presentation.md

 **--name**: name of the *container*

-Sometimes a random name in not a good idea
+Sometimes a random name is not a good idea

 # docker run: name